mmu-webdesign/l4-IWD-web-block/rwd-04-adding-media.md

 ## Your gallery images

 > Your own images should be fully optimised ready for the web, and sat in the images folder.
-Optimised means cropped, resized and compressed as best fits you and your users needs.
+Optimised means cropped (if required), resized and compressed as best fits you and your users needs.

 **Don't have your images yet?** Continue to use Usplash -  `<img src="https://unsplash.it/600">`